-The Thunderbolt Energy Hub, proposed by Neoen, would be a hybrid renewable energy project combining around 380 megawatts (MW) of wind and 120 MW of solar generation.
+The Thunderbolt Energy Hub, proposed by Neoen, would be a 380 megawatt (MW) wind energy project

 The project is being delivered across two stages: